drreynolds/smuhpc-workshop/source/session_6.rst

-Suppose now that we wanted to run this script multiple times with different arguments, in order to experimentally measure how rapidly the approximation to :math:`pi` converges as we change the number of subintervals.
+Suppose now that we wanted to run this script multiple times with different arguments, in order to experimentally measure how rapidly the approximation to :math:`\pi` converges as we change the number of subintervals.

 To this end, we have a few options:

-1. Write separate job files for each number of subintervals, and submit each to condor.
-This has the benefit of creating a reproducible set of tests, where the inputs for each test are quite clear.
+1. Write separate job files for each command line argument (here, the number of subintervals), and submit each to condor separately.
+   This has the benefit of creating a reproducible set of tests, where the inputs for each test are quite clear, but can take quite some time to set up.

 2. Reuse our existing job file, but when calling ``condor_submit`` we can use the ``-append`` option to modify the command line argument and output/log/error file names.

-   The challenge with this approach is that we may forget the command-line arguments we had to use for the different calls, making our results more difficult to reproduce.
+   The problems with this approach are that (a) we may forget the command-line arguments we had to use for the different calls, making our results more difficult to reproduce, and (b) all results would be written to the same output files, obliterating results from all but the last run.

    However, this could be automated by creating a BASH script that calls ``condor_submit`` for us multiple times, with the customized calls hard-coded into the script.
 This would again allow for reproducibility.
+Additionally, the **output** condor argument could use the **Process** macro to create separate output files for each run.

 3. We could write a single job file that has separate blocks of options, each separated by a different **queue** command, allowing